 Therefore, brothers, since we have confidence to enter the Most Holy Place by the blood of Jesus, by a new and living way opened for us through the curtain, that is, his body, and since we have a great priest over the house of God, let us draw near to God with a sincere heart in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water.
 Let us hold unswervingly to the hope we profess, for he who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds.
 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching.

-Just as a side note here, can I remind you that when we go through economic troubles or we face uncertain economic times or we face uncertain global situations, our hope is not in a president.
+Just, as a side note here, can I remind you that when we go through economic troubles or we face uncertain economic times or we face uncertain global situations, our hope is not in a president.
 We pray for our president, and we pray for our political leaders, but our hope is not in them.
 Our hope is in the King who is over every president and every king and every dictator, every prime minister, every Secretary of the Treasury and Secretary of State and secretary of whatever else; He’s over them all.
 His dominion reigns, and there’s confidence in that.

 It’s Romans 8, “If God is for us, who can be against us?
 He who did not spare his own Son but gave him up for us all, will he not also, along with him, graciously give us all things?
 Who will bring any charge against those whom God has chosen?
 It is God who justifies.
 Who is he that condemns?
-Christ Jesus who died, more than that, who was raised to life and is now…” Romans 8 says, “…is now at the right hand of the Father interceding for us.”
+Christ Jesus who died, more than that, who was raised to life and is now at the right hand of the Father interceding for us.”
 Nothing can separate us from His love, nothing at all; heaven or earth, anywhere under the earth can separate us from His love, because we have a Priest who represents us before God at every moment of every single day.
 His name is Jesus.

 Implications of a New Covenant for a New Community…

 First, because of the new covenant, together, we draw near to God in faith.
 Because we have access to God, we draw near to God.
 Now, this really sums up what we talked about last week, the fact that we have access before God and an Advocate before God.
-Therefore, we come boldly, confidently into the presence of God, the Most Holy Place.
+Therefore, we come boldly and confidently into the presence of God, the Most Holy Place.